-Application may be made in the Records Office on any weekday during the quarter between 8 A.M. and 6 P.M., Monday through Thursday, and between 8 A.M. and 5 P.M.
-Fridays.
-Between quarters you may apply between 8 A.M. and 5 P.M., Monday through Friday.
+Application may be made in the Cashier's Office on any weekday during the quarter between 8 A.M. and 5 P.M., Monday through Friday.
+The application is then taken by the student to the Records Office.
 A fee of \$35 must be paid at this time.
 University regulations require that all degree candidates be enrolled during the quarter of their graduation.
-If a student fails to graduate in the quarter for which application is made, the candidate must reapply and re-enroll at the Records Office to graduate in a subsequent quarter.
+If a student fails to graduate in the quarter for which application is made, the candidate must reapply and reenroll at the Records Office to graduate in a subsequent quarter.
 (The graduation fee will be not assessed for reapplications.)
 Deadlines for application are reflected in the calendar of events for each quarter as contained in this catalog.
 The Registrar will provide supplementary information to the applicant during the application process.